 Just like their nutritional diet, Baby‘s media diet requires careful planning.
 The current recommendation from The American Academy of Pediatrics is that children can safely enjoy some screen-media content starting at around 18 months old, but it’s important to understand that creative, unplugged playtime is still the priority.
 Balance is everything, so when you do settle in for some snuggles and TV with Baby, try to limit the screen time to about an hour per day.

-If the time Baby will spend watching TV will be short and sweet, you want to make sure she gets all the good stuff!
+If the time Baby will spend watching TV will be short and sweet, you want to make sure they get all the good stuff!
 The AAP also notes that the media toddlers watch on a screen should be high-quality, educational programming – and not all shows for toddlers are.
-More than that, even the most educational shows will probably only benefit Baby if you’re watching them alongside her to help her understand what she is watching.
+More than that, even the most educational shows will probably only benefit Baby if you’re watching them alongside them to help them understand what they are watching.

 When you’re looking for shows to entertain and educate your little one, shows from PBS are a great place to start!
 (Bonus points if they’re also fun for an adult to watch…because you’ll be seeing a lot of them.)

 - Curious George: A curious little monkey who encourages children to explore their interests in new things.
 You can also read Curious George books with Baby for the full multimedia experience.

 - Mister Rogers: You might remember this one from your childhood.
 Mister Rogers’ Neighborhood is all about being friendly, caring, cooperative, and just plain neighborly!

 - Daniel Tiger’s Neighborhood: For a bit of an update on Mister Rogers’ Neighborhood, look no further than Daniel Tiger.
 It has similar social-emotional themes and uses music to help teach toddlers about life.

 - Super Why: This show is designed for children 3 to 6, so some of the educational material about vocab or learning to read might go over Baby‘s head at first, but there’s plenty of room to grow!